 - Collecting blood or urine samples

-- Managing patient records
+- Taking care of patient records

-- Helping physicians or RNs with procedures
+- Supporting physicians or Registered nurses with procedures

-Online LPN Programs
+LPN Programs Online

 According to the Bureau of Labor Statistics, the median annual wage for Licensed Practical Nurses (LPN) was $45,030 in May 2017.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $32,970, and the highest 10 percent earned more than $61,030.
-Most licensed practical nurses near Williamsville VA work full time, although about 1 in 5 worked part time in 2016.
+Most licensed practical nurses near Williamsburg VA work full time, although about 1 in 5 worked part time in 2016.
 Many work nights, weekends, and holidays, because medical care takes place at all hours.
 They may be required to work shifts of longer than 8 hours.
 Employment of LPNs is projected to grow 12 percent from 2016 to 2026.
 Job prospects should be favorable for LPNs who are willing to work in rural and medically under served areas.

-Questions to Ask LPN Schools
+Things to Ask LPN Schools

-Choosing the right Licensed Practical Nurse program is arguably the most crucial first step to starting a new career in the health care field.
-There are many aspects that you should consider when choosing a nursing school.
-These aspects will be prioritized differently contingent on your current career goals, obligations, and economic status.
-As we have stressed in this content, it is essential that you pick an LPN school and a certificate or degree program that are each accredited and have outstanding reputations within the health care community.
-You originally decided to visit this website because of an interest in Can You Get an LPN Degree Online.
-However, by using our checklist of qualifying questions, you will be able to produce a short list of schools to pick from so that you can make your final selection.
-And with the right degree and training, combined with your dedication and drive to succeed, you can become a Licensed Practical Nurse in Williamsville VA.
+Deciding on the right Licensed Practical Nurse school is perhaps the most important phase to beginning a new career in the medical care field.
+There are numerous factors that you should consider when deciding on a nursing school.
+These factors will be prioritized differently contingent on your current career objectives, obligations, and economic status.
+As we have emphasized within this content, it is critical that you enroll in an LPN college and a certificate or degree program that are each accredited and have exceptional reputations within the healthcare community.
+You originally decided to visit this website because of an interest in Weekend LVN Programs.
+However, by utilizing our checklist of qualifying questions, you will be able to produce a shortlist of schools to pick from so that you can make your final selection.
+And with the right degree and training, combined with your hard work and desire to succeed, you can become an LPN in Williamsburg VA.